go2tom42/PowerShell/Video/ripcoder/readme.md

-Ends goal gives RipBot264 GUI a CLI interface, plus a few bells and whistles like it normalizes the main audio file (and keeps original) and it creates at SRT from a SUP.
+Ends goal gives RipBot264 GUI a CLI interface, plus a few bells and whistles like it normalizes the main audio file (EBU R128 loudness plus keeps original) and it creates at SRT from a SUP.

 It is tailored to completely max out a CPU (I using a AMD 5950x), just using x264 would only use like 60% so here we are